Applied Psychology Master’s Degree (M.S.)

 - All college and university transcripts

 - Hold a bachelor’s degree.
-Students who have a cumulative undergraduate grade point average (GPA) of 3.0 or higher automatically qualify for admission, if space in the program allows.
+Students must have a cumulative undergraduate grade point average (GPA) of 3.0 or higher or at least nine graduate hours with a cumulative GPA of 3.0 or higher.

 - Students who have fewer than 18 credit hours of undergraduate psychology are required to complete a graduate leveling course that provides training in the foundational areas of psychology.